minirei/foodies/README.md

 - Implement global context to allow background-colour switching upon triggering certain events in the DOM (scrolling).
 I think this is achieved w/ framer motion & react-intersection-observer.
     - the colours are whitesmoke, palegoldenrod & lightcoral.
 - Sticky header
-    - as scroll, fade away social icons, orchestral fade subheadings into menu
+    - orchestral fade subheadings into menu
+- Make the actual MENU
 - adjust HomeLaunchSection to have the launch date as a banner going across the screen

 ## Website - The Stack